Black Gold School Division

-Designated School: A designated school is the school in which a board has enrolled a student in accordance with section 45(2) of the School Act.
+Designated School: A designated school is the school in which a board has enrolled a student in accordance with the Education Act.
 The designated school is set according to the attendance boundary attached to the school.

 Rural areas: Busing is available in all rural areas to the designated school only.